 Believe it or not, it wasn’t popular to wash dirt off potatoes until we started noticing monkeys doing so in the 1940s.

-A monkey’s ability to see colour will vary depending on species, though old world monkeys will largely see full colour – and new world monkeys often struggle.
+A monkey’s ability to see color will vary depending on species, though old world monkeys will largely see full color – and new world monkeys often struggle.
 There are some new worlders which can, but it’s certainly not a widespread trait.

-Do you have any fun or interesting facts about monkeys that we’ve not covered?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about monkeys?
+Share them in the comments section below!